roddy60/roddy60.github.io/projects/a2/README.md

 The style is implemented in Sass.
-To compile the Sass into CSS, use the following command:
+The following command was used to compile the Sass into CSS:

 ```
 sass style/scss/style.scss style/scss/style.css